arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 }
 ```

-In the component file we have to pass exponent parameter to our custom pipe using colon.
+In the component file, we can pass parameter to our custom pipe using colon.

 ```
 {{ 10 | power:2}}